 3rd Annual Workshop for Source – Australia's national hydrological modelling platform

 Save the date! eWater's third annual workshop for Source will be held in Canberra on the 18-19 September, following the 17th International Riversymposium.

-Annual Source workshops help you become better at using the Source modelling platform or information coming from Source models.
+The purpose of the Source 2014 workshop is to help you become better at using Source or the outputs from Source models.

-Topics covered include river system modelling for water planning, catchments water quantity and quality modelling, urban water modelling, using models to explore trade-offs between competing objectives, and modelling to support environmental water management.
+Topics covered will include river system modelling for water planning, catchments water quantity and quality modelling, urban water modelling, optimisation modelling and modelling to support environmental water management.

-You can present your work and highlight a useful approach to modelling that you've found or seek discussion about a challenge you've encountered.
+You can present your work and highlight a useful approach to modelling that you have found or seek discussion about a challenge you have encountered.

-There is an opportunity to learn about the latest software plug-ins or to showcase ones you have developed.
+There is an opportunity to learn about the latest community plugins or to showcase ones you have developed.